Vanilla Fudge: Sludge from a Rhino box set

 Oh, the humanity.

-Vanilla Fudge ran dry in 1970, as bassist Tim Bogert and Appice founded Cactusicon, a blues rock outfit in the vein of Humble Pie and the Shadows of Knight.
+Vanilla Fudge dried out in 1970, as bassist Tim Bogert and Appice founded Cactus, a blues rock outfit in the vein of Humble Pie and the Shadows of Knight.

 Later, the duo teamed up with Jeff Beck in the uneventful Beck, Bogert & Appice.
 Beck also played on a Vanilla Fudge reunion LP in 1984, one of several attempts to reheat the band.
-“Psychedelic Sundae: The Best of Vanilla Fudge”icon was released in 1993.
+“Psychedelic Sundae: The Best Of Vanilla Fudge” was released in 1993 and updated in 2012.

 A trio of other recent Rhino Handmade projects flirt with psychedelia: